Visiting the Taj Mahal in Agra, India:

 - And if you have spare time, Fatehpur Sikri

-NOTE: One night, check out sunset beers overlooking the Taj Mahal from the restaurants I chat about later!
+TOP-TIP: One night, check out sunset beers overlooking the Taj Mahal from the restaurants I chat about later.
 It’s awesome if you do this on day 1 to get you excited!

 HOW MUCH ARE TAJ MAHAL TICKETS